Season 1898/99

 Queen's Park's closed sports, restricted to members of the club, took place at Hampden Park on 16, 17 and 18 August.

 Queen's Park's first outing of the season was on Saturday 27 August 1898 with a trip to Kirkcudbrightshire to play Castle Douglas Wanderers.
-The Spiders won 12-2.
+A number of first team players were unavailable, either through being unable to get away from work or still being on holiday.
+Nonetheless, the Spiders won 12-2.
 Vernon and Richardson were on target for the Wanderers but the Queen's scorers are unclear.
-However, it is known that Bob McColl got at least five of the goals.
+However, it is known that O Wylie scored the first goal and that Bob McColl got at least five of the others.
+A later report said that McColl had scored 18 goals in his first four games of the season.
+Based on that, he must have found the net seven times in Castle Douglas.

 On the following Saturday, Queen's Park welcomed fellow amateur side Ayr Parkhouse to Hampden Park.
 The 2,000 spectators were treated to a feast of goals, with Queen's winning 7-5.
 Bob McColl scored six of the Spiders' total, with David Wilson getting the other goal.
 Fyfe scored a hat trick for Parkhouse, with the other two goals coming from Spence and Long.